ga-wdi-lessons/building-a-mean-app/readme.md

 Playing around with our deployed app, we can see that it is a SPA, and there are no page refreshes, so Angular is doing the heaving lifting with the view.
 Also pay attention to the url, what's missing?

-**Q**.
-Where does adding Angular fit into the general request-response lifecycle of a full-stack application?

 ---

 ## How We’ll Get There

  You have already created a MEN app with WhenPresident.
-We are now going to walkthrough adding Angular to the app.  [whenpresident](https://github.com/ga-wdi-exercises/whenpresident)
+We are now going to walkthrough adding Angular to the app  [whenpresident](https://github.com/ga-wdi-exercises/whenpresident).

 [Code Walkthrough](angular-walkthrough-annotated.md)